-The SmartUp Accelerator 2019: Smart Mobility (the “Accelerator”) is organised and conducted by the BSR SmartUp Accelerator Consortium (the “Organiser”) and shall be open for submissions to participate from 15 May 2019 to 15 June 2019 (the “Entry Period”).
+The SmartUp Accelerator 2020: Smart Consumption (the “Accelerator”) is organised and conducted by the BSR SmartUp Accelerator Consortium (the “Organiser”) and shall be open for submissions to participate from 15 Jan 2020 to 12 Feb 2020 (the “Entry Period”).
 The Accelerator is part of a project co-financed by the European Regional Development Fund aiming to strengthen the innovation system for consumer cleantech companies in the Baltic Sea Region.

-The Accelerator will provide acceleration services to startups and SME’s that provide consumer-oriented products and/or services that reduce environmental impact and resource usage from our homes and apartment buildings.
+The Accelerator will provide acceleration services to startups and SME’s that provide consumer-oriented products and/or services that reduce environmental impact and resource usage from private consumption.

 2. The Proposed Solution

-We are inviting Smart Mobility companies with solutions that fulfill the following criteria:
+We are inviting Smart Consumption companies with solutions that fulfill the following criteria:

 The business model can be one or more of the following: